Interdisciplinary Master's Degree Program in Oral Sciences

 The University of Illinois at Chicago College of Dentistry in conjunction with the Graduate College offers a program of study and research leading to the degree of Master of Science.
-The Master of Science in Oral Sciences prepares the next generation of dental clinicians and faculty who will serve as leaders in oral health care and within their respective dental specialties.
+The Master of Science in Oral Sciences prepares the next generation of oral scientists and/or dental clinicians and faculty who will serve as leaders in oral health care and those within their respective dental specialties.
 Graduates of the program will be trained to think critically, enabling them to readily apply research skills and knowledge to improve health outcomes for patients.
-The Master of Science in Oral Sciences is intended primarily for students who have received a doctorate in dentistry (D.D.S./D.M.D.) or equivalent degree from a dental school and the program accepts only students who have already been accepted into one of the College of Dentistry’s postgraduate specialty programs.
-A research thesis and a final thesis defense are required.

 MS in Oral Science candidates must complete a minimum of 32 credit hours of course work, of which at least 20 must be devoted to didactic course work.
-A student may apply up to 12 credit hours of research, additional research credit cannot be used toward fulfillment of requirements for the degree.
-Each student must satisfactorily complete an original research project and submit a defended, Graduate College approved thesis.
+Each student must satisfactorily complete an original research project and submit a defended, Graduate College approved thesis or defend a MS Committee approved Capstone Project.

-All MS in Oral Sciences candidates must complete four core courses totaling 8 of the 32 credit requirement.
+All MS in Oral Sciences candidates must complete five core courses totaling 20 of the 32 credit requirement.
 These courses are

-Selective courses should provide didactic content relevant to the student’s research thesis project and interests.
-Students should seek input from their thesis advisor and postgraduate program director to choose selective courses at the 400 or 500 level.
-12 or more credit hours of selectives are required, 9 of which must be at the 500 level.
+6 credit hours of selective courses are required for students in the Capstone Project Track, which will provide didactic content relevant to the student’s research project and interests.
+Students should seek input from their MS advisor and/or postgraduate program director to choose selective courses at the 400 or 500 level.

-Students whose research projects involve human or animal subjects must complete all appropriate trainings prior to commencing work with their subjects.
+Students whose research projects involve human subjects must complete all appropriate trainings prior to commencing work with their subjects.

 - Investigator 101 (all research involving human subjects)